 For a private individual, you would be subject to CGT only when selling gold as an investment.
 Sales for the personal use of gold items like jewellery or heirlooms may avoid CGT and GST if they are of purely personal use.
 They may be eligible for some relief under the personal use exemption, details of which are explained below.

 The more frequent and habitual gold purchases and sales would lead to heavier taxes.
-In the case of a gold trading business, its registration for GST and subsequently levy of the same on all non-exempt sales of gold would be undertaken.
+In the case of a gold trading business, its registration for GST and subsequent levy of the same on all non-exempt sales of gold would be undertaken.
 Tax returns that report business income would include gains made from the sale of gold.
 Accurate records of all transactions and sales reports related to gold should also be available for tax purposes.

 Running a business is also subject to a higher tax rate on profits than the CGT pays on capital gains on gold.